anuragkh/anuragkh.github.io/index.md

 ---
 # About

+** NEWS: I will be at Cornell Tech as a postdoctoral associate during Fall '19. ** ** I will join Yale University as a tenure-track Assistant Professor in January 2020 **

 I'm a Graduate Student at the [University of California, Berkeley](https://eecs.berkeley.edu), pursuing my PhD at the [RISELab](https://rise.cs.berkeley.edu) and advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
 I also work closely